 The Board, through its processes and standing committees, further directs management to develop, maintain and assess high standards for fiduciary and impact reporting.
 Management is also directed to identify community needs, set priorities and ensure quality control.

 This Policy applies to ALL funds invested into community by UWCA.
-UWCA supports and invests in agencies and partners serving the human services sector, addressing the needs and community issues of our most vulnerable Calgarians, aligned with our three focus areas (From Poverty to Possibility, All That Kids Can Be, and Strong Communities).
+UWCA supports and invests in agencies and partners serving the human services sector, addressing the needs and community issues of our most vulnerable Calgarians, aligned with our three focus areas (Overcoming Poverty, Successful Kids, and Strong Communities).

 Community Impact Framework